vasavi168/docs/v2/sms/index.md

 # Overview

-Our SMS API allows you to send text messages to users around the globe through simple RESTful APIs.
+Our SMS API provides a convenient way to send text messages to users worldwide using straightforward RESTful APIs.

+Key features of our SMS API include:

-- Programmatically send and receive high volume of SMS anywhere in the world.
+- Programmatically send and receive a high volume of SMS messages globally.
-- Build apps that scale with the web technologies that you are already using.
+- Seamlessly integrate with the web technologies you already use, allowing your apps to scale effortlessly.
-- Send SMS with low latency and high delivery rates.
+- Experience low latency and high delivery rates when sending SMS.
-- Receive SMS for free using SMS-enabled local numbers in countries around the world.
+- Receive SMS for free using SMS-enabled local numbers available in various countries.
-- Only pay for what you use, nothing more.
+- Pay only for the SMS messages you send, without any additional charges.

+With our SMS API, you can efficiently reach your users through text messages, leveraging the benefits of global coverage, reliability, and cost-effectiveness.

 #### Available HTTP methods

-Our API uses HTTP verbs to understand if you want to read (`GET`), delete (`DELETE`) or create (`POST`) an object.
-When your web application cannot do a `POST` or `DELETE`, we provide the ability to set the method through the query parameter `_method`.
+Our API relies on HTTP verbs to determine the desired action for an object: reading (`GET`), deleting (`DELETE`), or creating (`POST`).
+In cases where your web application lacks support for `POST` or `DELETE` operations, we offer a solution.
+You can specify the desired method by including the query parameter `_method`.

 #### Number format